winstonjs/winston/README.md

 ```

 ### Custom Log Format
-To specify custom log format you should set formatter function for transport.
+To specify a custom log format for a transport, you should set a formatter function.
 Currently supported transports are: Console, File, Memory.
-Options object will be passed to the format function.
+An options object will be passed to the formatter function.
 It's general properties are: timestamp, level, message, meta.
-Depending on the transport type may be additional properties.
+Depending on the transport type, there may be additional properties.

 ``` js
 var logger = new (winston.Logger)({